Deep Spin Defects in Zinc Oxide for High-Fidelity Single-Shot Readout: Results

-In order to understand why $\movo$ defect has a smaller HR factor than other defects in ZnO, we compare $\movo$ and $\nbvo$ as an example.
-In Fig.~\ref{fig_dQcontribution}, we show the effective phonon mode and the contribution to $\Delta Q^2$ from atoms in real space for the spin majority transition of $\movo$ and $\nbvo$.
+To understand why $\movo$ defect has a smaller HR factor than other defects in ZnO, we compare $\movo$ with $\nbvo$ as an example.
+In Figures~\ref{Fig567}(d,e), we show the effective phonon mode and the contribution to $\Delta Q^2$ from atoms in real space for the spin majority transition of $\movo$ and $\nbvo$.
 Both of the two systems have an effective phonon mode localized within 5 $\text{\AA}$ from the TM defect center.
 The major contributors to $\Delta Q^2$ arise from the Zn atoms around the vacancy and next-nearest neighbors of the TM substitution site.
-With similar atomic mass contributions (single atom Mo or Nb mass difference is negligible in the summation), the smaller $\Delta Q^2$ of $\movo$ is mostly from overall smaller atomic displacement ($\Delta R_{\alpha}$) between ground and excited states, which is also consistent with the smaller excited-state relaxation energy $E_{rel}$ (0.18 eV) compared to $\nbvo$ (0.51 eV) in Table \ref{tab1}.
+With similar atomic mass contributions (single atom Mo or Nb mass difference is negligible in the summation in $\Delta Q$), the smaller $\Delta Q^2$ of $\movo$ is mostly from overall smaller atomic displacement ($\Delta R_{\alpha}$) between ground and excited states.
+This difference between two defects may arise from the closer ionic radius between Mo (oxidation state +4, coordination VI, 0.65~\AA) and Zn (oxidation state +2, coordination IV, 0.60~\AA), compared to Nb (oxidation state +3, coordination VI, 0.72~\AA)~\cite{shannonRevisedEffectiveIonic1976}.